-Recently named reporter of the year by the Associated Press, Julie’s Emmy Award winning work has prompted FDA recalls, federal investigations, and forced national corporations to cease illegal business practices.
+The recipient of the Emmy and AP Awards for Best Reporter, Julie’s work has prompted FDA recalls, federal investigations, and caused national corporations to cease illegal business practices.

-On the ConsumerWatch, Julie and her team also resolve viewer problems, offer money saving ideas and report on the consumer/business news of the day.
+On the ConsumerWatch, Julie and her team resolve viewer problems, examine consumer/business trends and offer money saving ideas.
+Her reports also expose scams, unscrupulous business practices, and loopholes in consumer legislation.

-Julie covers two different stories each weeknight at 5pm & 6pm on CBS 5.
-Her reports also air on KCBS/KCAL in LA and nationally on CBS News.
+Julie covers two different stories each weeknight at 5pm & 6pm on KPIX.
+Her reports also air weekly on KCBS/KCAL in LA and have appeared nationally on CBS News.

-Julie began her career as an entertainment reporter for BBC & Reuters-TV in Los Angeles.
-Later, she was a Traffic Anchor, Weather Anchor and Reporter for CBS-47 in Fresno.
+Julie began her news career as a Traffic Anchor, Weather Anchor and Reporter for CBS-47 in Fresno.
 Julie was also the voice of news and traffic each morning on the Central Valley’s Clear Channel radio stations.

-Outside of work, Julie sits on the Board of Governors for the National Academy of Television Arts & Sciences.
+Outside of work, Julie sits on the Board of Governors for the National Academy of Television Arts & Sciences and is the Executive Producer of the Northern California Emmy Award Gala.
 She also sits on the Board for Canine Companions for Independence, a national non-profit that provides skilled service animals, free of charge, to children and adults with disabilities.

 Julie continues to volunteer her time at her Alma Mater, Archbishop Mitty High School in San Jose, where she taught a broadcasting course for aspiring journalists and hosts a series of career symposiums each year.

 Julie was born and raised in San Jose and now lives in the area with her husband, their daughter Cecilia and ”dog-ter” Allie.